joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/05/31/us/politics/kevin-mccarthy-debt-limit-republicans.html?searchResultPosition=2

 **Another Early Morning Attack in Kyiv Kills Three**\
-`Among the dead in were two children, the city’s mayor said.
+`Among the dead were two children, the city’s mayor said.
 Russia has recently increased the pace and intensity of its strikes on the capital.`\
 https://nytimes.com/2023/05/31/world/europe/russia-strikes-kyiv-ukraine.html?searchResultPosition=3

 **Calling for Tails, Maybe**\